NathanGo/SailpointEx/README.md

 ## Others

-    OnDestroy  implementaion for unsibscribe and prevent memory leak OnChanges implementation  for catch chnges of Input in sp-grid.component
+    Implementaion of OnDestroy for unsibscribe and prevent memory leak Implementation of OnChanges for catch changes of Input in sp-grid.component

 ##############################################################################################